fabusuyi-deborah/fabusuyi-deborah/README.md

 🌱 I'm a Frontend Developer on a mission to **build, grow, and give back**
 👩🏾‍💻 Currently working with **React**, **Nextjs**, **Tailwind CSS**, and learning **TypeScript** through real-world projects
 🛠️ Building: **put-a-sign** – a document signing platform
-💡 Exploring Vue, system design, and how to become a confident **Developer Advocate**
+💡 Exploring React, system design, and how to become a confident **Developer Advocate**

 🛠 Building projects focused on solving real-world problems
 🌍 Learning in public and growing every day